ConnectNowUK/docs/docs/issue-tracker/user-guide/README.md

 ![Create company screen](./company.png)

+If you are already a part of one or more companies, you can create a new company by choosing the last row from the company-switcher, detailed in the next section.

 ### Switching your active company

 If you are a member of multiple companies, you can easily switch the active one.
 Just hover over the logo in the navigation bar and a company-switcher will appear.